marbl/MetagenomeScope/metagenomescope/tests/README.md

 # MetagenomeScope Preprocessing Script Tests

-This directory contains test code for MetagenomeScope.
+This directory contains test code for MetagenomeScope's preprocessing script.
 As you can see, there aren't a lot of these yet; I'm planning on adding a lot more.

 ## Running Tests

-From the root of the MetagenomeScope repository, run `make generaltest` to test everything but the `-spqr` tests and `make spqrtest` to test things specific to the `-spqr` option (which has some extra installation requirements).
-You can also just run `make test` to run both types of tests.
+From the root of the MetagenomeScope repository, run `make pytest` to test all preprocessing script tests and run `make spqrtest` to test things specific to the `-spqr` option (which has some extra installation requirements).

 ### Notes About Running Tests